joanmarcriera/ceilometer-plugin-fiware/README.md

 ```
 region = ceilometer.region.region:RegionPollster
 ```
-4. Restart the central pollster agent
+4. Restart the central pollster agent i.e.:

+ - __crm resource restart p_ceilometer-agent-central__
+ - OR __service ceilometer-central-agent restart__ (if you are not using HA)

-5. Check if ceilometer is able to see the information about the region
+5. Check if ceilometer is able to see the information about the region (remember to replace the RegionOne with your region name):
 ```
-#ceilometer resource-list
+#ceilometer resource-list -q resource_id=RegionOne
 +-------------+-----------+---------+------------+
 | Resource ID | Source    | User ID | Project ID |
 +-------------+-----------+---------+------------+